liammcluckie/cbd-shield/TESTING.md

     ```
     - Span elements being parents of form elements whilst being included within an anchor tag, the fix for this can be seen [here.](https://github.com/liammcluckie/cbd-shield/commit/042f4b84e556807da429498791243a5355136255?diff=unified)
     - Using django/forms/widgets/attrs.html dynamically adds an id to the element which already contained an id therefore causing an error.
 The full fix for this can be seen [here.](https://github.com/liammcluckie/cbd-shield/commit/eebfa558263d7d20596a06de319f0ba543ce1250)
-    - An error was caused by a poor aria label attribute value, which was due to Django templating logic defining the value of this attribute the fix invloved removing the whitespace arounf the if statement output seen [here.](https://github.com/liammcluckie/cbd-shield/commit/9140a53ac5ca5b0792d2342be1723c954ec3d8fb)
+    - An error was caused by a poor aria label attribute value, which was due to Django templating logic defining the value of this attribute the fix involved removing the whitespace around the if statement output seen [here.](https://github.com/liammcluckie/cbd-shield/commit/9140a53ac5ca5b0792d2342be1723c954ec3d8fb)
     - `<h4>` elements being descendants of `<th>` elements is not allowed, fix [here.](https://github.com/liammcluckie/cbd-shield/commit/2c3ccb4645de6e04eb452bd08c27f745573b6281)
     - `<div>` elements being descendants of `<label>` elements, fix [here.](https://github.com/liammcluckie/cbd-shield/commit/c78264f5be77a4156f398c4021aec3f4145e30b6)